Equitable vs Statutory Redemption: Differences & Exam Tips

 Equitable redemption is the borrower’s right to stop a foreclosure by paying off the entire mortgage debt before the property is sold at auction.

 This is often referred to as the equity of redemption and is available in every state.
-It ensures borrowers have a final opportunity to retain ownership before the property is lost.
+It ensures borrowers have a final opportunity to retain ownership and the full bundle of rights attached to the property before it is lost at auction.
+If the borrower fails to exercise equitable redemption, foreclosure transfers the entire bundle of rights to the new buyer.

-In some cases, lenders may attempt to prevent this right through restrictive terms.
-This is known as clogging the equity of redemption, and it is not allowed under law.
+In some cases, lenders may attempt to prevent this right through restrictive terms, this is known as clogging the equity of redemption, and it is not allowed under law.
+When multiple mortgages exist on the same property, the order in which lenders are paid during foreclosure depends on their priority, which is determined by a subordination clause.
+The first-position lender gets paid first; junior lenders may receive nothing if the sale price doesn’t cover all debts.

 What is statutory redemption?